 What QuickBooks Invoice Templates Should Include

-The sales invoice is a document that provides your customer with all of the important details of the products and services that they have purchased from you.
+You can create your own sales invoice template by reading How to Customize Invoices in QuickBooks Online, which is one of our 46 Free QuickBooks Online Tutorials.
+Your sales invoice should provide your customer with all of the important details of the products and services that they have purchased from you.
 To ensure that payment is not delayed, you want to make sure that your contact information and your customer’s contact information is accurate.
 You should also include an invoice number, the invoice date, and the following information:

 - What products/services you are billing them for